Home / Agency stalls and denials

 What to Do When a Florida Agency Ignores Your Public Records Request

-After reading this, you will know how Florida law treats agency silence, what to do at each stage of the stall, and when the silence becomes a lawsuit.
+By the end, you will know how Florida law treats agency silence.
+What to do at each stage of the stall.
+And when the silence becomes a lawsuit.

 Florida agencies stall public records requests every day.
 Sometimes the silence is ordinary backlog.
 Sometimes it is a soft denial dressed up as a delay.
 Either way, the law gives a requester a clear ladder to climb.
 Each rung makes the next step harder for the agency to ignore.